On the benefits of defining vicinal distributions in latent space: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We propose a new sampling technique, VarMixup, which when combined with Mixup training and inference, outperforms adversarial training (by ~ 5-10\%) techniques without training the model in adversarial fashion.
-To the best of our knowledge, this is the first sampling technique explicitly proposed for adversarial robustness, and also the first among Mixup methods to consider the latent unfolded manifold for interpolation. \item Additionally, we show that models trained using VarMixup samples are robust to common corruptions and perturbations, have low calibration error and are transferable. \item We also conduct a comprehensive set of studies which show that VarMixup significantly decreases the local linearity error of the neural network and generates samples that are slightly off-distribution from training examples or mixup generated samples, to provide robustness. \end{itemize}
+\item We conduct additional analysis/studies which show that VarMixup significantly decreases the local linearity error of the neural network and generates samples that are slightly off-distribution from training examples or mixup generated samples, to provide robustness. \end{itemize}